Resilience and Article 3

 Vulnerabilities in a changing security environment

 Today’s security environment is unpredictable.
 Threats can come from state and non-state actors, including terrorism and other asymmetrical threats, cyber attacks and hybrid warfare, which blur the lines between conventional and unconventional forms of conflict.
-They can also come from natural disasters such as floods, fires and earthquakes.
-The challenge of adapting and responding to these hazards is compounded by trends that have radically transformed the security environment.
+They can also come from natural disasters such as floods, fires and earthquakes, and from biohazards such as the COVID-19 pandemic.
+The challenge of adapting and responding to these different types of threats is compounded by trends that have radically transformed the security environment.

 Falling defence budgets since the end of the Cold War have gradually increased the overall reliance on civil and commercial assets and capabilities.
 As a consequence, civil resources and critical infrastructure are now, in many areas, owned and operated by the private sector.
 A few figures illustrate the extent of this: around 90 per cent of military transport for large military operations is chartered or requisitioned from the commercial sector; on average, over 30 per cent of satellite communications used for defence purposes are provided by the commercial sector; and some 75 per cent of host nation support to NATO operations is sourced from local commercial infrastructure and services.